stevebargelt/stevebargelt.github.io/README.md

     git push origin master
     ~~~~

-1. Changes will be pushed to http://test.stevebargelt.com automatically
+1. Changes will be pushed to http://bargelt.com automatically
-1. Goto https://bargelt.visualstudio.com to push live

 ## Notes: